What Is Business Gross Income and How Is It Calculated?

 - Gross receipts minus returns and allowances and cost of goods sold equals gross profit.

 - Income from other sources is entered.
-This might be income from dividends, tax credits, or refunds.
+This might be income from dividends, bad debts recovered, tax credits, refunds, prizes and awards related to business, and other kinds of miscellaneous income tax credits.

 So, gross receipts minus COGS equals gross profit.
 Then other income is added to get to what the IRS calls "total income."

 "Other Income" enters the calculation of gross income after COGS and the calculation of gross profit.
 Other income includes interest income and income from the recovery of bad debts.